-What is the process of making a concussion claim with Stephensons?
+What is the process of making a concussion injury claim with Stephensons?

 Stephensons will initially take full details of your accident and injury and then submit your claim to the other side.
 If the other side accepts responsibility for the accident, Stephensons will proceed to obtain medical evidence, along with evidence in support of your financial losses, with a view to valuing your claim and attempting to reach settlement.